MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 https://www.youtube.com/watch?v=7P5UY30HtS0&list=PL5B3KLQNAC5iy7YKlEdHKiAbo5SuiAHE1&index=33

 # THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

+3200<->3800 3300<->3700

+2025/07/02

+- new characterization for open and close set

+# THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

 2200<->3200